-a.
+- a.
 The President will select the persons to be appointed to such other Bar entities, with the BOG having the authority to accept or reject those appointments.
-The term of appointments will be until the work of the entity has been concluded or until such committee member's successor is appointed.

-- b.
-The Chair(s) of any other Bar entity shall be appointed by the President at the time of creation of the entity, with the BOG having the authority to accept or reject that selection, and will serve for the duration established by the BOG or until replaced. - c.
+The term of appointments will be until the work of the entity has been concluded or until such committee member's successor is appointed. - The Chair(s) of any other Bar entity shall be appointed by the President at the time of creation of the entity, with the BOG having the authority to accept or reject that selection, and will serve for the duration established by the BOG or until replaced. - c.
 In the event of the resignation, death or removal of the Chair or any other member of the Bar entity, the President may appoint a successor to serve for the unexpired term. - 3.
 General Duties and Responsibilities for Committees and Other Bar Entities - a.
-Each committee or other Bar entity will carry out various tasks and assignments as requested by the BOG or as the entity may determine to be consistent with its function or its charter or originating document. - Each Bar entity must submit an annual report to the Executive Director and submit such other reports as requested by the BOG or Executive Director. - c.
+Each committee or other Bar entity will carry out various tasks and assignments as requested by the BOG or as the entity may determine to be consistent with its function or its charter or originating document.

+- b.
+Each Bar entity must submit an annual report to the Executive Director and submit such other reports as requested by the BOG or Executive Director. - c.
 These Bar entities are not permitted to issue any report, take a side publicly on any issue being submitted to the voters, pending before the legislature, or otherwise in the public domain, or otherwise communicate in a manner that may be construed as speaking on behalf of the Bar or the BOG without the specific authorization to do so by the BOG.
 Reports, recommendations, or proposals do not represent the view or action of the Bar unless approved by a vote of the BOG. - d.
 Bar staff will work with each committee or other Bar entity to prepare and submit an annual budget request as part of the Bar's budget development process.
-Each committee and other Bar entity must confine its expenditures to the budget and appropriation as approved by the BOG as generally set forth in these Bylaws. - e.
-Each committee and other Bar entity must prepare and distribute minutes of each meeting if required under Article VII of these Bylaws.
+Each committee and other Bar entity must confine its expenditures to the budget and appropriation as approved by the BOG as generally set forth in these Bylaws. - Each committee and other Bar entity must prepare and distribute minutes of each meeting if required under Article VII of these Bylaws.
 The minutes will be distributed to its members and posted on the Bar's website, as soon as is reasonably possible after a meeting.
-The form of the minutes must comply with Article VII of these Bylaws.

-- f.
-The success of any committee or other Bar entity is dependent upon the active participation of its members. - 1) Chairs and committee members serve at the pleasure of, and may be removed by, the Board.
-Neither malfeasance nor misfeasance is required for removal. - 2) Any committee member who fails to attend two consecutive regularly called meetings may be removed by the BOG, in the absence of an excuse approved by the Chair.
+The form of the minutes must comply with Article VII of these Bylaws. - f.
+The success of any committee or other Bar entity is dependent upon the active participation of its members. - Chairs and committee members serve at the pleasure of, and may be removed by, the Board.
+Neither malfeasance nor misfeasance is required for removal. - Any committee member who fails to attend two consecutive regularly called meetings may be removed by the BOG, in the absence of an excuse approved by the Chair. - C. COUNCILS - 1.
+Councils are created and authorized by the BOG to serve as advisory committees to the BOG on matters and issues of particular import to the Bar. - 2.
+Nominations to councils are made as set forth in the council's charter or originating document, and are confirmed by the BOG.
+Except as may be specifically required under the council's charter or originating document, council members are not required to be members of the Bar.